arad55500/encryptify-frontend/README.md

 Encryptify is a React-based web application designed to securely encrypt and decrypt messages.
 Utilizing advanced encryption algorithms, Encryptify offers a user-friendly interface to ensure your messages remain private and secure.

+You can find a live version of this web app here: https://encryptify-frontend.vercel.app/

 ## Getting Started

 ### Prerequisites